Breaking the Mould Group Blog

 Guernsey Benefits in Kind: A Comprehensive Guide

-What are Benefits in Kind?
+What is a Benefits in Kind?

 Taxing benefits ensures that all employees are treated equally regardless of how they receive their compensation (including benefits).